What is a Living History presentation?

 How do they do it?
 The actor does in-depth research into the character they have selected and create a presentation around the information that they have learned.
 The actors do not use a script that has been produced by someone else, but have created their own original dialogue.
 We at MadCap Living History do our best to represent the character as realistically as they were in life.
 We delve deeply into their life, and focus on various aspects that we find interest, and believe will find entertaining.
 We do our best to be accurate and respectful of all of our characters, even the ones that weren’t so respectable.

-Presented by Knox Community Jazz Orchestra
+Presented by the Knox Community Jazz Orchestra and Mount Vernon Community Band

 VENUE